-• Behavior when automatically remirroring-Specify how Double-Take will perform the mirror when it is automatically remirroring.
+- Behavior when automatically remirroring-Specify how Double-Take will perform the mirror when it is automatically remirroring.

-If you are using files and folders, full server to ESX appliance, data migration, DR data protection, or DR data recovery job and are using a database application or are protecting a domain controller, do not use the compare file attributes only options unless you know for certain that you need it.
+- If you are using files and folders, full server to ESX appliance, files and folders migration, DR data protection, or DR data recovery job and are using a database application or are protecting a domain controller, do not use the compare file attributes only options unless you know for certain that you need it.
 With database applications and because domain controllers store their data in a database, it is critical that all files, not just some of the files, are mirrored.
 In this case, you should compare both the attributes and the data.

 - Do not compare files.
 Send the entire file.-Double-Take will not perform any comparisons between the files on the source and target.
 All files will be mirrored to the target, sending the entire file.
 This is equivalent to selecting the mirror all files option prior to Double-Take version 7.1.

 - Compare file attributes.
 Send the entire file.-Double-Take will compare file attributes and will mirror those files that have different attributes, sending the entire file.
 This is equivalent to selecting the mirror different files and the only if source is newer options prior to Double-Take version 7.1.
 This option is not available for the following jobs.

 - Full server

 - Full server for Linux

 - SQL

-- Exchange

-- Full server to ESX
+- Full server (Windows) to ESX

-- Full server to ESX appliance
+- Full server (Linux) to ESX

 - Full server to Hyper-V

-- V to ESX

-- V to Hyper-V

 - Full server migration

 - Full server to ESX migration

 - Full server to Hyper-V migration

 - Full server to Windows DR protection

 - Full server to Windows DR recovery

 - Compare file attributes.
 Send the attributes and bytes that differ.-Double-Take will compare file attributes and will mirror only the attributes and bytes that are different.
 This is equivalent to selecting the mirror different files, only if source is newer, and use block checksum options prior to Double-Take version 7.1.
 This option is not available for the following jobs.

 - Full server

-- · Full server for Linux
+- Full server for Linux

 - SQL

-- Exchange

-- Full server to ESX
+- Full server (Windows) to ESX

-- Full server to ESX appliance
+- Full server (Linux) to ESX

 - Full server to Hyper-V

-- V to ESX

-- V to Hyper-V

-- · Full server migration
+- Full server migration

 - Full server to ESX migration

 - Full server to Hyper-V migration

 - Full server to Windows DR protection

 - Full server to Windows DR recovery

 - Compare file attributes and data.
-Send the attributes and bytes that differ.-

-Double-Take will compare file attributes and the file data and will mirror only the attributes and bytes that are different.
+Send the attributes and bytes that differ.- Double-Take will compare file attributes and the file data and will mirror only the attributes and bytes that are different.
 This is equivalent to selecting the mirror different files and use block checksum options prior to Double-Take version 7.1.
 If you are using a database application on your source, select this option.

 - Do not mirror-Double-Take will not perform any comparisons between the files on the source and target.
 No files will be mirrored to the target.

 - Time allowed to complete shutdown operations-This setting indicates the amount of time, in seconds, for the Double-Take service to wait prior to completing a shutdown so that Double-Take can persist data on the target in an attempt to avoid a remirror when the target comes back online.
 A timeout of zero (0) indicates waiting indefinitely and any other number indicates the number of seconds.
 The timeout setting only controls the service shutdown caused by Double-Take.
 It does not control the service shutdown through a reboot or from the Service Control Manager.